superfly/docs/blueprints/review-apps-guide.html.md

 ### Set your Fly API token

-Your GitHub Action will need a Fly API token in order to deploy and manage new review apps on Fly.io.
+Your GitHub Action will need a Fly API token to deploy and manage new review apps on Fly.io.
 You can get this token using the following [flyctl](/docs/flyctl/install/) command:

 ```cmd
 fly auth token